 A question every mother of teens ought to ask herself is this: “Will I be picked up and carried off by my teenager’s emotional torrents?
 Or will I be the eye of the storm that my son/daughter needs?“

 We all know what our answer should be, but are we up to the challenge?
 In order to be the eye of the storm in your teenager’s life, you must understand and remember three things about storms:

 - They are not personal.
 Remember that your teen’s storm is not about you.

 - They are not permissible.
 Remember that your teen’s storm has boundaries.

 - They are not perpetual.
 Remember that your teen’s storm will not last forever.

 Be the eye of your teen’s storm.
 Be the calm in the chaos.
 The power of Christ in you will enable you to say to your teenager’s storm, “peace, be still”.

 And the rain fell, and the floods came, and the winds blew and slammed against that house; and yet it did not fall, for it had been founded on the rock. – Matthew 7:25

 For God’s glory,

-Chelsea Bolks is a church of Christ minister’s wife, and the home educating mother of two children.
+Chaste Bolks is a church of Christ preacher’s wife, and the home educating mother of two children.
 She and her family currently reside in Northwest Iowa.